btholt/complete-intro-to-react-v9/lessons/07-testing/C-testing-user-interaction.md

+---
+description: >-
+  This guide provides instructions on testing a Contact page using Vitest and the vitest-fetch-mock utility, covering steps for form submission and API testing.
+Learn how to set up test environments, mock API responses, and verify submissions with React Query to ensure effective contact form functionality.
+keywords:
+  - Vitest testing
+  - contact form API
+  - React Query
+  - vitest-fetch-mock
+  - JavaScript testing
+---
 Let's test the Contact page.
 It has a nice, simple user interaction.
 User puts their information in, we submit to the API, and we show them a submitted header.
 Let's test all of that.

 First we need a helper function, vitest-fetch-mock.
 We don't _need_ it because Vitest can do it, but I think it just makes things easier.